 We also found that this mattress provides pretty solid edge support.
 That’s a big plus for couples with one partner who constantly finds themselves pushed towards the perimeter of the bed.

 All in all, if you’re a fan of two sided mattresses, Nest Bedding Flip has a lot to offer.
 It’s one of our favorite budget beds out there.

 What would an Amazon mattress list be without a mattress from the actual company?
 That’s right, this mattress comes to us from the popular AmazonBasics line of products (i.e. it’s owned by Amazon, not a third party seller).
 However, the bed didn’t just make this list due to its name, we actually think it’s a great value.

 Look, if price is your main concern and you don’t really care about thickness or longevity, the AmazonBasics mattress is an excellent option.
 It’s one of the cheapest beds you can buy on Amazon, yet it’s still comfortable and solid enough to get the job done (at least for a few years).
-You can often find a queen size below the $250 mark.

 It’s worth noting that the bed comes in three different models.
 You can choose between 8″, 10″ and 12″ options.
 As you might imagine, the thicker the model, the more expensive the price tag, but honestly, even the 12″ model is still very affordable.